fine-legal/fine-coding-challenge-java-spring-boot/README.md

 Be sure to always include your code and also the written answers/explanations in the ANSWERS.md file within the same commit if they belongs to the same challenge part.
 We expect you to write unit tests for the code you write.

-> After cloning the repository, you should be ready to start up the cars application at port 8080 with the command mvn springboot:run
+> After cloning the repository, you should be ready to start up the application at port 8080 with the command mvn springboot:run

 ## Technical Requirements
 Here is the list of the technologies we are providing in the application structure: